oscarmarinoa/PI3---Data-Analytics-Project-/README.md

 1. Data extraction and load of datasets.
 2. Data cleansing and transformation with python.
-3. storing data in SQL server
+3. String data in SQL server.
-3. Data analysis.
+4. Data analysis.
-4. Preparation of a dashboard.
+5. Preparation of a dashboard.

 ## Dataset

 The dataset for this project is formed by .

-* Train.csv: Table containing information regarding to several properties in Colombia, their prices, locations, amenities among other characteristics.
-This is the data to train the machine learning model for defining the cheap or expensive tag.
+* Accidentesaviones.csv: Table containing information regarding flight accidents for a time frame over 100 years.
-* Test.csv: Table containing information for properties in Colombia, for which the definition of expensive or cheap classification will be predicted.
+* qualityreport.docx: File with the Exploratory Data Analisys (EDA) for this project and the its metadata (data dictionary).

 ## Features description.

-In the repository files you will find a feature_explanation.txt file containing the description of the characteristics of the datasets used for this project.
+In the repository files you will find a qualityreport.docx where a whole section is dedicated to giving detailed information on the features.

 ## 1. Data extraction and load of datasets: